kevin-chalmers/set10108/labs/lab05/README.md

 ## Installing MPI

-We are going to use Microsoft's HPC SDK to support our MPI work.
-To do this you need to install the following three items:

-**NOW REPLACED BY 2016**

--   Microsoft HPC Pack 2012 Client Components
--   Microsoft HPC Pack 2012 SDK
--   Microsoft HPC Pack 2012 MS-MPI Redistributable Pack

-You need to install these on every machine you plan to use in your application.
-You will also need to add the relevant include and library folders to your project - these will be found in the **Program Files** folder.
+We are going to use [Microsoft MPI](https://www.microsoft.com/en-us/download/details.aspx?id=56727) to support our MPI work as the lab has Windows installed.
+You will need **both the runtime and the SDK**.
+MPI on Linux is generally easier to manage, and there are a few variants out there.
+You will need to add the relevant include and library folders to your project - these can normally be found in the `C:\Program Files (x86)\Microsoft SDKs\MPI\` folder.
 The library that you need to link against is called `msmpi.lib`.

 ## First MPI Application